frontenddogma/web-development-glossary/manuscript/t.md

 : The smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system.
 The implementation of threads and processes differs between operating systems, but in most cases a thread is a component of a process.
 Multiple threads can exist within one process, executing concurrently and sharing resources such as memory, while different processes do not share these resources.&nbsp;[†](#w-thread)

 Three-Click Rule
 : An unofficial, debunked web design rule concerning the design of website navigation.
-The Three-Click Rule suggests that a user of a website should be able to find any information with no more than three mouse clicks.
+The Three-Click Rule suggests that a user of a website should be able to find information with no more than three mouse clicks.
 It is based on the belief that users of a site will become frustrated and often leave if they cannot find the information within three clicks.
 The rule has explicitly been [called out as false](https://www.nngroup.com/articles/3-click-rule/) by usability specialists Nielsen Norman Group.&nbsp;[†](#w-three-click-rule)

 Time box
 : A fixed time period.